 REQUIRED POSITIONS: Chair (or President) and Secretary (RCW 53.12.245).

-OTHER OFFICIAL POSITIONS: Since the Port of Illahee is a small port without employees, port duties and responsibilities are divided or shared by the commissioners.
+OTHER OFFICIAL POSITIONS: Since the Port of Illahee is a small port without employees, except for contracted administrative duties, port duties and responsibilities are divided or shared by the commissioners.
 Duties requiring significant extra time and effort are compensated with an additional stipend.
-Stipend compensated duties are Secretary, Treasurer, Dock Manager, and Website/Public Records Officer.
+Stipend compensated duties are Dock Manager, Property Manager, and Website/Public Records Officer.

 Organization of commission—Powers and duties—Record of proceedings.